Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Average effects with a misspecified exposure

-These notions are defined regardless of any exposure mappings and serve as the ultimate goal of a study.
-Since $y_i(\cdot)$ is defined on a space $\bw\in\{0,1\}^n$ of exponentially many elements, directly estimating these oracle estimands is generally intractable.
+This estimand is defined without reference to any exposure mapping and serves as the oracle benchmark.
+Since $y_i(\cdot)$ is defined on the exponentially large assignment space $\{0,1\}^n$, directly estimating \eqref{eq:oracle estimand} is generally intractable.

+Sections~\ref{sec:pseudo-true outcome} and \ref{sec:estimands defined via conditioning} therefore construct pseudo-true outcome models by conditioning on a researcher-chosen exposure mapping and use them to define tractable marginal-policy, direct, and indirect effects.
+These estimands admit an intervention-based interpretation as components of the induced pseudo-true model and, under monotonicity, a sign-preserving representation.